gagle/node-binary-reader/README.md

 <a name="uses"></a>
 __What are its uses?__

-Anything that needs to read big binary files to extract just a little portion of data, and the length of this data it's found in a field that needs to be read first, e.g. file metadata readers: music, images, fonts, etc.
+Anything that needs to read big binary files to extract just a little portion of data, e.g. file metadata readers: music, images, fonts, etc.

 Benefits: